-Field name Required action Special notes Harvest To harvest mailboxes, select the Harvest mailboxes option.
-To harvest mail journals, select the Harvest mail journals option.
-To harvest all applications, select the Harvest all applications option.
-Index options Select either or both of the Index options check boxes.
-Include system metadata for data objects within containers.
-Include content tagging These options are selected by default. and full-text index.
-Constraints In Constraints, select one of these options: • Only use connection process (es): Specify a limit for the number of harvest connections to this volume.
+Field name Required action Special notes Constraints In Constraints , select one of these options: • Only use connection process (es): Specify a limit for the number of harvest connections to this volume.
 If the server is also being accessed for attribute and full-text searches, you might want to regulate the load on the server by limiting the harvester processes.
 The maximum number of harvest processes is automatically shown.
-This maximum number is set on the system configuration tab. • Control the number of parallel data object reads.
-Designate the number of parallel data object reads.
+This maximum number is set on the system configuration tab. • Control the number of parallel data object reads: Designate the number of parallel data object reads.